Columbia Scientific Balloon Facility: History

-CSBF Ballooning
+Ballooning

 Balloon

 CSBF conventional and long duration (LDB) balloons are made of 20 micrometer thick polyethylene film, and at float have a diameter of up to 140 m and a volume of up to 1.12 e6m3.
 The balloons are filled with helium gas, can carry payloads up to 3600 kg, fly at altitudes of up to 42 km, and can remain at float in excess of 40 days.

 The balloons are zero pressure difference balloons, and are vented at the bottom.
 They are only partially inflated when launched, and as they rise up, the lower atmospheric pressure causes them to fully inflate.

 The bottom of the balloon is attached to a parachute, which is then attached by steel suspension cables to the payload.
 A flight is terminated by firing an explosive squib which separates the parachute from the balloon.
 A rip line simultaneously tears open the top of the balloon.
 The balloon quickly deflates and falls to the ground, to be retrieved and disposed of (balloons are single use).
 The payload descends, suspended by the parachute, and is recovered by the ground crew.

 Conventional payloads typically have a float duration at altitude of 72+ hours.
 Long Duration Ballooning payloads float at durations of 42+ days.
 Ultra long duration balloons (ULDB) are being developed which can operate at float for +100 days.
 The limiting factor is the diurnal cycle of the sun, rising and setting.
 Heat during the day causes the balloon to expand and gain altitude, thereby losing helium.
 Heat loss at night causes the balloon to sink and contract.
 Ballast is carried to overcome the effect.
 Flying in a polar region during full sunlight allows more negligible altitude variations.